aluckhur/xcption/README.md

 Automatic assessment of the source filesystem, preparation of the destination file system and creation of the csv file can be achieved using the `asses` command.

-for example if our source file system directory structure up to depth of 2 levels look as follows (bellow the subfolders we have many other files and directorye).
+for example if our source file system directory structure up to depth of 2 levels look as follows (bellow the subfolders we have many other files and directories).

 ```
  ├── folder1